Exhibition Booth Traditional Crafts (5F) | Monozukuri/Takumi no Waza Expo 2025

 •

-Obi sashes, embroidered frames, sukiya pouches, accessories, wallets, and small cloth goods will be sold.
+We will be selling sashes, embroidered frames, sukiya bags, accessories, purses, and small cloth goods.

 • Japan Choukinkai